|At A Glance|

 Dual MBA/MSA Curriculum

 Candidates must elect a concentration in the MBA and the MSA upon entrance to facilitate courses in the program path.
-Saint Peter's may consider waiving up to twelve (12) credits in the MBA Core for undergraduate courses completed where the candidate achieved a grade of B or higher in each course.
 A maximum of six (6) credits of equivalent course work may be accepted for transfer from an accredited graduate business program providing that the candidate achieved a passing grade that is acceptable to Saint Peter's.
 Waivers and transfer credit is by permission only, at the discretion of the Program Director, and not an obligation of the University.

 MBA Concentration: 9-12 Credits